 Laverdia-CA1 for dogs is a chemotherapy drug available in tablet form that is given by mouth and best absorbed with food.3

-Laverdia was brought to market by the company Anivive Lifesciences, Inc. The FDA gave the company conditional approval in early 2021.
+Laverdia was brought to market by the company Anivive Lifesciences, Inc. The FDA gave the company conditional approval for lymphoma in early 2021.
 Conditional approval means they can market Laverdia for a 1-yr period, with up to four annual renewals.
 During these five years, the hope is that Anivive Lifesciences, Inc will submit data that leads to full approval.2